-No one really knows just who the British-born Alan Watts was.
-Scholar, writer, Tantric yogi, ex-Catholic synthesizer of Eastern and Western beliefs–all would apply.
+No one really knows just who the British-born Alan Watts (1915-1973) really was.
+Scholar, writer, Tantric yogi, ex-Catholic synthesizer of Eastern and Western beliefs—all would apply.

-An innovate teacher, Watts mastered the art of spontaneity.
-His wit and enthusiasm made him one of the leading advocates of mystical introspection.
+Although I don’t agree with everything he says, Watts was an innovate teacher who mastered the art of spontaneity.
+And his wit and enthusiasm made him one of the leading advocates of mystical introspection.

-In his video, Time: The More it Changes, Watts says that Western psychologists used to explain human behavior in terms of instinct, and now – 1972 – people tend to speak of “drives.”
-He then provides counterexamples to suggest the opposite, saying that he’s not “driven” to eat or have sex, but rather chooses to “identify” with these activities.
+In the video, Time: The More it Changes, Watts says that Western psychologists used to explain human behavior in terms of instinct, and now – 1972 – people tend to speak of “drives.”
+He then gives counterexamples to suggest the opposite.
+Watts is not driven to eat or have sex, but rather chooses to identify with these activities.

-The problem with this argument is that not all psychologists see human behavior as solely motivated by “drives.”
-Even Freud, whose idea of the libido is often viewed as excessively instinctual, recognized the importance of social forces in regulating biological drives.
+However, not all psychologists see human behavior as entirely motivated by drives.
+Even Sigmund Freud, whose idea of the libido is often taken as excessively instinctual, recognized the importance of social forces in regulating biological drives.

-Meanwhile, twentieth-century existentialists argue that what makes a human truly human (and free) is the “gap of nothingness” that stands between drives and actions (or inaction).
-And religious people speak of “grace” that may override drives.
+Moreover, 20th century existentialists say that what makes us truly human (and free) is a “gap of nothingness” that stands between drives and actions (or inaction).
+And many Christians speak of “grace” that can override instinctual drives.

-As the following demonstrates, Nordstrom and Pilgrim take an extremely dim view of his ideas.
+Nordstrom and Pilgrim take an extremely dim view of Watts’ ideas.

 Watts’ mysticism is deviant because it seeks perversely to undo mystical experience.
 This is done by inferring from the fact that mystical experience is not ineffable, that there is no separation between the spiritual and the physical, which eventually is transformed into the view that the spiritual and the physical are virtually the same thing, which Watts calls his “spiritual materialism”…[this] both precludes the possibility and obviates the necessity of mystical experience.
 What is perverse about Watts’ mysticism, in a word, is that it is antimystical.